-I’m able to work from home, when and how I want, and on my schedule, with my wife and now a little one 👶.
-I’ve been able to make things every day “with my hands” and help others make things too!
-Plus, the amount of personal growth I can’t even begin to describe.
+I’m able to work from home, on my own schedule, and spend more time with my wife, and now a little one 👶, than I could before.
+I get to build things every day and help others build things too!

-My destination wasn’t a sure thing and I never reached a point where I knew everything was going to work out before I leapt, but that’s ok.
-What’s important is to be smart about it, and once you’ve calculated that optimal path, you grow the courage to take it!
+The destination is almost never a sure thing, but what’s important is to be smart about it.
+And, once you’ve calculated that optimal path, you grow the courage to take it!